SAP-archive/teched2020-DT261/exercises/ex1/README.md

 ```
 export destinations='[{"type": "HTTP", "name": "S4HANA", "url": "https://odata-mock-server-hilarious-tiger.cfapps.sap.hana.ondemand.com/"}]'
 ```
+Note that for this exercise we are using a mock server that behaves like SAP S/4HANA Cloud.

 5. Run the application in your IDE to see the changes.
 ```